 9.2 Exploration

-If we just keep picking the current best-looking action, we get stuck fast — often with a overconfident bad choice.
+If we just keep picking the current best-looking action, we get stuck fast — often landing on an overconfident bad choice.
 So we mix in some randomness.

 The simplest hack is ε-greedy: